How to Bulk Delete Users in WordPress

 While this is a great method if you only have hundreds of users to delete, you may need to use a plugin to bulk delete users if you have several thousand spamming your site.

-One such plugin is the aptly named Bulk Delete, which allows you to delete delete users, posts, pages and meta fields based on different conditions and filters.
+One such plugin is the aptly named Bulk Delete, which allows you to delete users, posts, pages, and meta fields based on different conditions and filters.
+This plugin makes it quick and easy to get rid of unwanted users.

 Prevention is better than cure, as the saying goes.
 Installing spam blocking plugins when you launch a site will help stop spam, and ensure you don’t have to deal with being overrun with spam users.